 In a fully adjusted model that included CVD subtype (atrial fibrillation, CHD, and stroke for analysis of heart failure), patients hospitalized for heart failure and coronary heart disease had significant 9.9- and 1.8-fold increased risks for ESRD, respectively, compared with those who had no CVD.
 In that same model, atrial fibrillation and stroke were not significantly associated with ESRD risk.

 The cumulative incidence of ESRD among participants with heart failure was approximately 10% at 5 years and 15% at 10 years, which is consistent with previous research.
-The association was stronger for heart failure with preserved rather than reduced ejection fraction.
+The association was stronger for heart failure with preserved (HFpEF) rather than reduced ejection fraction (HFrEF).
 In a fully adjusted model, individuals who had heart failure with preserved ejection fraction had a 7.6-fold increased risk of ESRD, whereas those with heart failure with reduced ejection fraction had a 5.6-fold increased risk.

 “These findings highlight the importance of managing kidney disease after cardiovascular disease,” Dr Ishigami’s team wrote.
 Physicians should minimize nephrotoxic exposures, such as nonsteroidal anti-inflammatory drugs and certain antibiotics, and should monitor kidney function, they noted.

 Why ESRD more commonly occurs after heart failure with preserved rather than reduced ejection fraction deserves future investigation, according to the researchers.

 Ishigami J, Cowan LT, Demmer RT, et al. Incident hospitalization with major cardiovascular diseases and subsequent risk of ESKD: Implications for cardiorenal syndrome.
 J Am Soc Nephrol. doi: 10.1681/ASN.2019060574